 How Do You Know If Your Systems Are Secure?

-Penetration Testing (Pen testing) demonstrates what a malicious individual could accomplish in your environment and measures the effectiveness of existing security controls.
+Penetration Testing (Pen testing) demonstrates what a malicious individual could accomplish and measures the effectiveness of existing security controls.
 Test findings include detailed recommendations that allow organizations to proactively implement countermeasures to prevent real world exploitation of identified vulnerabilities.

-Penetration Tests are performed from a variety of perspectives to assess common entry points into the environment, including:
+Penetration Tests can be performed from both external (remote) and internal (onsite) perspectives to assess common entry points into the environment.
+The following scope options are available:

-- External Penetration Tests validate the security of perimeter defenses and services exposed to the internet.
+- External Network Penetration Tests assess the security of perimeter defenses of the hosts and services exposed to the internet.

-- Internal Penetration Tests assess the security of private networks, hosts, and wireless infrastructure to assess what a malicious individual could compromise from within your environment.
+- Internal Network Penetration Tests assess the security of internal private networks and hosts to assess what a malicious individual could compromise from within your environment.

-- Social Engineering is performed remotely or onsite to validate the effectiveness of employee security awareness training, incident response process, physical security controls, and related security measures.
+- Remote Social Engineering is a remote assessment performed under controlled conditions designed to validate the effectiveness of user security awareness and incident response processes, primarily through phishing attacks.

 There are many reasons to conduct a Penetration Test: